-Imports into India are charged with duties in the nature of customs duty and in the nature of turnover tax on import.
+Imports into India are charged with duties in the nature of customs duty and in the nature of a turnover tax on import.
 The following are the most important:

 Additional Duty (Countervailing Duty) (CVD): The Additional Duty is equal to the Excise Duty levied on a like product manufactured or produced in India.
-For most goods the rate currently stands at 10 % (effectively 10.30% including Education Cess).
+For most goods, the rate currently stands at 10 % (effectively 10.30% including Education Cess).

 Special Additional Duty (Special Countervailing Duty):